 - Data Modelling

-Providing recommendations and next steps to best analyse the data (e.g. Flat model, Relational/Rationale Model or Data Vault Model)
+Providing recommendations and next steps to best analyse the data (e.g. Flat model, Relational/Rationale Model, or Data Vault Model)

-At the time this case study was written the project hasn’t finished, but because of the impact our consultant made within the first month the charity were looking to explore extending the contract to a further 12 months.
+At the time this case study was written the project hasn’t finished, but because of the impact our consultant made within the first month the charity was looking to explore extending the contract to a further 12 months.

 Initial feedback from the charity is how impressed they were with the consultant we were able to provide, including: